sivakusayan/blog/src/posts/2023/8/what-exactly-is-the-accessibility-api.md

 </dl>
 </div>

-* **Name**: Once again, the name lets the screen reader know what to announce when the checkbox is focused, and lets voice recognition software know what to click when the user says this checkbox's name.
+- **Name**: Once again, the name lets the screen reader know what to announce when the checkbox is focused, and lets voice recognition software know what to click when the user says this checkbox's name.
-* **Role**: Because of the role, assistive technology knows that it can query for the "checked" state of this node.
+- **Role**: Because of the role, assistive technology knows that it can query for the "checked" state of this node.
 It also knows that it can ask the browser to programmatically click the checkbox.
-* **State**: Allows assistive technology to query whether this checkbox is checked or not.
+- **State**: Allows assistive technology to query whether this checkbox is checked or not.
 For example, screen readers might use this to decide what to announce.

 This is the common trio of [name, role, value](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html) which can be important to make sure your website is accessible.

-As far as web developers are concerned, these are the main parts of the accessibility tree that you need to worry about.
+As far as web developers are concerned, the name, role, value, and state of a node are the main parts of the accessibility tree that you need to worry about.
 However, there is a lot of other information calculated in the accessibility tree that you might not be aware of.
 For example, if we just restrict our attention to the [UIAutomation](https://learn.microsoft.com/en-us/dotnet/framework/ui-automation/ui-automation-overview) accessibility API:

-* [**Bounding boxes**](https://learn.microsoft.com/en-us/windows/win32/api/uiautomationclient/nf-uiautomationclient-iuiautomationelement-get_currentboundingrectangle): Where is the element located on the screen?
+- [**Bounding boxes**](https://learn.microsoft.com/en-us/windows/win32/api/uiautomationclient/nf-uiautomationclient-iuiautomationelement-get_currentboundingrectangle): Where is the element located on the screen?
-* [**Locale**](https://learn.microsoft.com/en-us/dotnet/api/system.windows.automation.automationelement.cultureproperty?view=windowsdesktop-7.0): What language should I be interpreting this object with?
+- [**Locale**](https://learn.microsoft.com/en-us/dotnet/api/system.windows.automation.automationelement.cultureproperty?view=windowsdesktop-7.0): What language should I be interpreting this object with?
-* [**FrameworkId**](https://learn.microsoft.com/en-us/dotnet/api/system.windows.automation.automationelement.frameworkidproperty?view=windowsdesktop-7.0): What is the source of this accessibility tree?
+- [**FrameworkId**](https://learn.microsoft.com/en-us/dotnet/api/system.windows.automation.automationelement.frameworkidproperty?view=windowsdesktop-7.0): What is the source of this accessibility tree?
 Is this an accessibility tree coming from Chrome?
 Is this an accessibility tree coming from Microsoft PowerPoint?

 Moving our attention to another accessibility API, [IAccessible2](https://accessibility.linuxfoundation.org/a11yspecs/ia2/docs/html/index.html), gives us more interesting information to look at, with both examples being custom properties that don't seem to formally be part of the IAccessible2 spec:

-* [**LayoutTable**](https://github.com/chromium/chromium/blob/dbeac1c32d632c85e62f5ccfefa76151996e65f3/ui/accessibility/platform/ax_platform_node_base.cc#L1462): For the purpose of semantics, [is this a real or fake table](/posts/2023/6/browser-table-accessibility-remediation/)?
+- [**LayoutTable**](https://github.com/chromium/chromium/blob/dbeac1c32d632c85e62f5ccfefa76151996e65f3/ui/accessibility/platform/ax_platform_node_base.cc#L1462): For the purpose of semantics, [is this a real or fake table](/posts/2023/6/browser-table-accessibility-remediation/)?
-* [**CSS Display**](https://github.com/chromium/chromium/blob/dbeac1c32d632c85e62f5ccfefa76151996e65f3/ui/accessibility/platform/ax_platform_node_base.cc#L1250): What is the CSS display for this node?
+- [**CSS Display**](https://github.com/chromium/chromium/blob/dbeac1c32d632c85e62f5ccfefa76151996e65f3/ui/accessibility/platform/ax_platform_node_base.cc#L1250): What is the CSS display for this node?

 There is a lot of other information that I am leaving out.
 While this information isn't the most important to know (although it is good practice to specify locale with [the `lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang)), it can be useful to know that the accessibility tree can't be generated just by scanning the DOM — we need information from CSS as well.